swolekat/lioranboard-scripts/README.md

 [example run through](./example images/pitch up example.PNG)

 Basically you'll need to use the `Command Line` action to run node pointed at these scripts.
-All of these scripts w
+All of these scripts will copy something to your clipboard then

 ## Specific scripts instructions
+All scripts take in two parameters, first is the name of the source and the second is the name of the filter.

 ### increase-pitch, decrease-pitch, reset-pitch
-These scripts take in two parameters, first is the name of the source and the second is the name of the filter.

-They assume you are using the `pitch/superpitch` plugin.
+These assume you are using the `pitch/superpitch` plugin.